caseyg/awesome/README.md

 ## Elixir

-*   [electric-sql/electric](https://github.com/electric-sql/electric) - Local-first sync layer for web and mobile apps.
-Build reactive, realtime, local-first apps directly on Postgres.
+*   [electric-sql/electric](https://github.com/electric-sql/electric) - Postgres everywhere — your data, in sync, wherever you need it.

 ## Makefile